claygiffin/100-coaches-site/src/pages/services/index.md

       image: /uploads/wj14.gif
       provider: Whitney Johnson
       title: Disruptive Innovation and Personal Disruption
     - description: >
-        Over 5 million people use our Business Model Canvas.
-Join them by using our platform and services to clearly understand customers, create better products, and grow businesses.
-Enterprise teams can train at our Cloud Academy and receive coaching through our Innovation Sprints.
-Smaller companies can take our Online Courses, use our Web App, and download free resources.
-      image: /uploads/Alexander-Osterwalder.jpg
-      provider: Strategyzer
-      title: 'Understand customers, create better products, and grow businesses'
-    - description: >
         Dr. Thompson is an expert on executive leadership, business strategy, and innovation who has spent over 25 years leading teams and building